eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ```

 ## How to use?
+Using the K SPICE API allows us to automate testing workflows efficiently.
+You can program your own test sequences, run them at any time including overnight to save working hours, and export the results to CSV files.
+From there, Python offers a wide range of tools for data processing, plotting, and analysis.
+It provides a flexible and powerful environment for working with simulation data.

+This chapter gives a brief introduction to how the API works and what resources are available to help you get started.

-You can find the official K-Spice documentation [here](https://akerbp.sharepoint.com/:f:/s/E2EProductionOptimizationAutomatedwellcontrol/Eo5NKqmLq5tErv02UsjdYksB1yE4VbWZFjLQCPJPQQWRUg?e=yiTFJr), download the folder to your own device and you can view it.
+First of all, you can find the official K-Spice documentation [here](https://akerbp.sharepoint.com/:f:/s/E2EProductionOptimizationAutomatedwellcontrol/Eo5NKqmLq5tErv02UsjdYksB1yE4VbWZFjLQCPJPQQWRUg?e=yiTFJr).
+Download the folder to your device to view the contents.
+Please note that this documentation is not publicly available.